jsog/jsog/README.md

 		}
 	]

-There cyclic problem is obvious.
+This graph has cycles.
 Your database can represent these relationships just fine and your ORM can pull the object graph (with references) into memory, but you cannot directly serialize to a JSON structure without stack overflow errors.